griendt/gd6/docs/docs/phases/4_movement.md

 If the defending player has a Watchtower on their territory, then that Watchtower must first be broken through.
 In order to do this, the attacker has to lose two Armies (in addition to the regular invasion penalty).

-* If the attacker sends enough units to break through the fortress, then the fortress turns into a Ruin.
+* If the attacker sends enough units to break through the Watchtower, then the Watchtower is destroyed.
 * If the attacker still has armies left, they will proceed to invade as usual.

 ??? example
-    Suppose an attacker sends `6` armies to a territory contains a fortress and one defending army.
+    Suppose an attacker sends `6` armies to a territory contains a Watchtower and one defending army.
 Then the invasion proceeds as follows (and in this order):

     1. The attacker pays a penalty of `2` armies, so that `4` will continue the attack;
-    2. The attacker pays an additional penalty of `2` armies to turn the Watchtower into a Ruin, and has `2` left to attack;
+    2. The attacker pays an additional penalty of `2` armies to destroy the Watchtower, and has `2` left to attack;
     3. One attacking army dies to slay the defending unit.
 The target becomes neutral and the attacker now has `1` army left.
     4. The last remaining army occupies the target territory.
 The attack was successful!

 ??? tip "Watchtower in a neutral territory"
-    If a fortress stands on a neutral land, then there is no need to break the fortress first in order to occupy the territory.
+    If a Watchtower stands on a neutral land, then there is no need to break the Watchtower first in order to occupy the territory.
-    So, the fortress penalty only applies to invasions.
+    So, the Watchtower penalty only applies to invasions.